Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 navigation computer target coordinates, and the no. 2 pointer indicates magnetic ground track.

-A vertical readout, the range indicator notes distance to the selected target depending on the Navigation Mode Selector Switch.
+A vertical readout (3), the range indicator notes distance to the selected target depending on the Navigation Mode Selector Switch.

 ## Tachometers